In this post, you’ll discover the ultimate list of facts About St. Patrick’s Cathedral, a remarkable historic building in a city full of skyscrapers.

 The first time that the cathedral was renovated was between 1927 and 1931.
-It’s also then that the great organ was installed, bringing the totals of the organs to 9,000 pipes, 206 stops, 150 ranks, and 10 divisions.
+It was also then that the great organ was installed, bringing the total of the organs to 9,000 pipes, 206 stops, 150 ranks, and 10 divisions.

 The biggest renovation to date happened fairly recently between 2012 and 2015 when $177 million USD was spent to completely renovate the structure.
 Decades of decay had resulted in most of the marble stones that decorate the cathedral’s exterior being in a severely deteriorated state.

 It’s fair to conclude that the cathedral looks much better today!

 10. A huge Pietà decorates the interior of the cathedral

 While the collection of art found in the cathedral isn’t nearly as extensive as in St. Peter’s Basilica in Rome, the Pietà that decorates its interior is something special.

 The marble sculpture, which depicts the same theme as Michelangelo’s work in St. Peters, was sculpted by William Ordway Partridge (1861-1930) and is about 3 times the size of the original!